theredpea/theredpea.github.io/_posts/2020-05-24-building-pwa-part-1-progressive-web-app.markdown

 ---
 layout: post
-title:  "Building a PWA for my son's Chromebook; Part 1: Progressive Web Apps"
+title:  "Building a PWA for a Chromebook; Part 1: Progressive Web Apps"
 date:   2020-05-24 19:57:30 -0700
 excerpt_separator: <!--more-->
 ---
-People always told me I had a "loud voice", and my son's loud callouts during quarantine are also trying the adults in the house.
+People always told me I had a "loud voice", and my foster son's loud callouts during quarantine are also trying the adults in the house.
 To learn more about volume and intensity, I tried to build a Progressive Web App (PWA) that monitors your volume.
 <!--more-->
 # Summary
 The basic steps to creating a PWA: